Aerial baiting in Victoria

 Condition 8: Upon the direction of the Minister, the person taking the action must ensure that an independent audit of compliance, with the conditions of approval is conducted and a report submitted to the Minister.
 The independent auditor must be approved by the Minister prior to the commencement of the audit.
 Audit criteria must be agreed to by the Minister and the audit report must address the criteria to the satisfaction of the Minister.

-Condition 9: If, at any time after three years from the date of this approval, the person taking the action has not commenced the action, then the person taking the action must not commence the action without the written agreement of the Minister.
+Condition 9: If, at any time after 3 years from the date of this approval, the person taking the action has not commenced the action, then the person taking the action must not commence the action without the written agreement of the Minister.

-Condition 10: Unless otherwise agreed to in writing by the Minister, the person taking the action must publish all documentation referred to in these conditions of approval on their website for a period of no less than six months.
+Condition 10: Unless otherwise agreed to in writing by the Minister, the person taking the action must publish all documentation referred to in these conditions of approval on their website for a period of no less than 6 months.
 Each report of document must be published on the website within one month of being submitted to the Department.

 Statement of compliance with relevant state conditions